bagnacan/triplexer/README.md

 [Docker installation for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows)
 - Non-unix users, whose operative system version is older than the aforementioned ones, can rely on [Kitematic](https://kitematic.com/)
 <p align="right"><a href="#top">&#x25B2; back to top</a></p>

 ## Usage

-Move to the directory where you keep the data that you want to analyze using the Triplexer pipeline, and run:
+Move to the directory that stores the data that you want to analyze using the Triplexer pipeline, then run:
 ```
 docker run -it -v $(pwd):/data triplexer:latest
 ```

-This command will run the Triplexer container, and bind-mount your directory to the ``/data`` directory that is within the running container.
-This means that you will be able to see your data by issuing ``ls -l`` in the command line prompt.
+This command runs the Triplexer docker container, and bind-mounts your directory to the ``/data`` directory that is within the running container.
+This means that you are be able to see your data by issuing ``ls -l`` in the command line prompt.

-You are now able to run the Triplexer.
-Launch it with no arguments to see its command line options:
+You can now run the Triplexer.
+Launch it with no arguments to check its command line options:
 ```
 $ ./triplexer